pagkly/Zed/Investopedia3/Empirical Rule.md

 ## Examples of the Empirical Rule

-Let's assume a population of animals in a zoo is known to be [normally distributed](https://www.investopedia.com/terms/n/normaldistribution.asp).
+Let's assume a population of animals in a zoo is known to be [[normally distributed]](https://www.investopedia.com/terms/n/normaldistribution.asp).
 Each animal lives to be 13.1 years old on average (mean), and the standard deviation of the lifespan is 1.5 years.
 If someone wants to know the probability that an animal will live longer than 14.6 years, they could use the empirical rule.
 Knowing the distribution's mean is 13.1 years old, the following age ranges occur for each standard deviation:

 -   One standard deviation (µ ± σ): (13.1 - 1.5) to (13.1 + 1.5), or 11.6 to 14.6
 -   Two standard deviations (µ ± 2σ): 13.1 - (2 x 1.5) to 13.1 + (2 x 1.5), or 10.1 to 16.1